Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 <img src="images/figure-03.png" title="Example Nodes + Mesh Pyramid" alt="Example Nodes + Mesh Pyramid" />

 <p><em>Figure 3: Example Nodes + Mesh Pyramid.
-Turquise boxes represent geometries, orange boxes represent features.
-Turquise dotted lines indicate Geometry -> Feature relationships.</em></p>
+Turquoise boxes represent geometries, orange boxes represent features.
+Turquoise dotted lines indicate Geometry -> Feature relationships.</em></p>

 <p>When using a Mesh Pyramid based LoD approach, each interior node in the i3s tree has a set of features that represent the reduced LOD representation of all of the features included in that node's child nodes.
 With mesh pyramids there is no concept of an LoD tree for an individual feature.
 Applications accessing the i3s tree are assumed to display all of the features in an internal node and stop there or instead descend further and use the features found in its child nodes, based on the LoD Selection Metrics.
 The correspondence between a reduced LOD feature in an interior node and the same feature in descendent nodes is based purely on the <code>id<code> of the feature.</p>